nedgar474/AiDD_Final_Project/campus_resource_hub/README.md

 Flask-Migrate provides version-controlled database migrations.
 This is the recommended approach for managing schema changes.

 #### Check Migration Status

-First, check if migrations are already initialized and view current status:

 ```bash
 # Check current database revision